Parents are called to disciple their children. Parents are also called to discipline their children.

 Parents must discipline themselves before they can discipline their children.

-Unfortunately, instead of finding a healthy, biblical balance of parents disciplining their children in love, I often see parents swinging to one of the far sides of the parent pendulum.
+Unfortunately, instead of finding a healthy, biblical balance of parents disciplining their children in love, I often see parents swinging to one of the far sides of the parenting pendulum.

 Most parents tend to be either too harsh or too lenient in disciplining their children.